Updated September 2020

 It’s, therefore, not surprising that the average price for an entry-level condo is $740,000.
 Nonetheless, Yorkville is a prestigious address where investment will definitely yield high returns.

 Located west of Bathurst Street, CityPlace is home to the canoe landing park.
-Its location (Downtown Toronto) is considered one of its finest assets, given that it’s just a few minutes’ walk away from Toronto’s financial district.
+Its location (Downtown Toronto) is considered one of its finest assets, given that it’s just a few minutes’ walks away from Toronto’s financial district.

 Over the years, this district has been one of the fastest growing and maturing, marked by an increasing population and an influx of merchants and services.
 Now the area is experiencing a boom in development, a situation likely to set it up as a prime residential area in Toronto when completed.